-- The Commission could and should carry out an ambition gap assessment (evaluating whether pledged trajectories are in line with the needs) in its assessment of draft NBRPs (June 2026), if Member States already include information on the residential trajectory by 31/12/2025.
-If trajectories are submitted, as per the EPBD requirement, "by 24 months from the date of entry into force of the Directive" (i.e. in summer 2026), then the ambition gap assessment can only be made in the first half of 2028, as part of the national energy and climate plan (NECP) cycle. - A delivery gap assessment (evaluating whether the pledged trajectory has been achieved) is required by the EPBD and should be included within the 2031 and 2033 NECP progress reports, as well as the 2033/2034 NECP update.

-The submission of the trajectory by Member States should be frontloaded into the draft NBRP (by 31/12/2025) and deadlines related to NBRP and NECP cycles should be respected, in order to ensure proper reporting and monitoring of results.
+- The Commission could and should carry out an ambition gap assessment (evaluating whether pledged trajectories are in line with the needs) in its assessment of draft NBRPs (June 2026), especially if Member States already include information on the residential trajectory by 31/12/2025. - A delivery gap assessment (evaluating whether the pledged trajectory has been achieved) is required by the EPBD and should be included within the 2031 and 2033 NECP progress reports, as well as the 2033/2034 NECP update. - The submission of the trajectory by Member States should be frontloaded into the draft NBRP (by 31/12/2025) and deadlines related to NBRP and NECP cycles should be respected, in order to ensure proper reporting and monitoring of results.
 Otherwise, some more complex issues might arise if timelines are misaligned.